-Money markets are primarily cash equivalents held in short-term commingled funds that are categorized as Level 2.
+Money markets are primarily cash equivalents held in short-term commingled funds that are categorized as Level 1.
 They are valued at cost plus accrued interest, which approximates fair value.

 Common collective investment trusts are funds valued based upon the redemption price of units held by the Plan, which is based on the current fair value of the common collective trust fund's underlying assets.
 Unit values are determined by the financial institution sponsoring such funds by dividing the funds' net assets at fair value by its units outstanding at the valuation dates.
-Investments in common collective trust funds are categorized as Level 2.
+There is no practical expedient to categorize these funds' fair value measurement within the fair value hierarchy.
+See Note 6 for further disclosure.